-- Replacement of the transmitter will require separation of the sensor and transmitter.
+- Replacement of the sensor will require separation of the sensor and transmitter.
 Please see section 6.1 above - 2.
 Thread the replacement transmitter onto the sensor using the desired transmitter opening (horizontal or vertical orientation) and tighten to 20ft-lbs. - 3.
-Reconfigure the following transmitter parameters: - Dimension and Density units Section 7.2 (only if volumetric or mass units are used) - Tank Configuration Section 7.4 (only if volumetric or mass units are used) - Product Configuration Section 7.5 (only if volumetric or mass units are used) - Primary Variable (PV) Units Section 7.2 if pressure units are used - Range Section 7.3 if pressure units are used - Confirm the Dampening value is set correctly Section 7.8 - Complete the mA configuration Section 7.9 - 4.
-Reinstall the D3 transmitter in the process and perform a re-zero Section 7.10
+Reconfigure the following transmitter parameters: - Dimension and Density units Section 7.2 (only if volumetric, mass, or height units are used) - Tank Configuration Section 7.4 (only if volumetric, mass, or height units are used) - Product Configuration Section 7.5 (only if volumetric, mass, or height units are used) - Primary Variable (PV) Units Section 7.2 if pressure units are used - Range Section 7.3 if pressure units are used - Complete Alarm configuration Section 7.6 if alarms are used - Complette Switch Output Configuration Section 7.7 if the switch output is used - Confirm the Dampening value is set correctly Section 7.8 - Complete the mA configuration Section 7.9 - 4.
+Reinstall the L3 transmitter in the process and perform a re-zero Section 7.10